tonai/react-per-form/doc/docs/getting-started.md

 ## Customize error display

-By default react-per-form use native form validation, but you can also choose to customize the error as you want by setting `useNativeValidation: false` and display the error as you want :
+By default @per-form/react use native form validation, but you can also choose to customize the error as you want by setting `useNativeValidation: false` and display the error as you want :

 import SimpleHookNonNative from '@site/src/demo/SimpleHookNonNative';
 import SimpleHookNonNativeSource from '!!raw-loader!@site/src/demo/SimpleHookNonNative';